Options explained in plain English

 What is Qurxa?

 Qurxa is the engine inside OptionsPeek that reads scenario text, detects contract details, and helps turn plain-English option questions into editable inputs.
-It is pronounced KURK-sa.
+It is pronounced KURK-sa, and the standalone Qurxa site is now live at Qurxa.com.

 You will see Qurxa show up in the parser flow because that is where it earns trust: reading what you typed, what you spoke, or what a screenshot contained, then handing you something you can refine before calculating.